AreeshaDaudpota/Finalassignment/README.md

 # Finalassignment
-i have made this to record the submission of my final assignment on a python course.
+I have made this to record the submission of my final assignment on a python course.